datadaveshin/dsp/05a-python.md

 >> List comprehensions are a way of generating a list from an iterable
 >> (a collection of items - such as a list, set, string, dictionary).
->> While generating the new list, you can manipulate each element that is placed in the new list.
+>> While generating the new list,
+>> you can manipulate each element that is placed in the new list,
+>> or you can conditionally include or exclude items.
+>> List comprehension basically replaces making a function or a method,
+>> that includes a for loop.
+Once you are used to list comprehensions,
+>> you can often save space.

 >> So, rather than:

 ```